corinalogan/grackles/EasyToReadFiles/g_exploration.md

 *P4: boldness*

-1. Latency to land on the table - OR - Latency to eat the food - OR - Latency to touch a threatening object next to food (choose the variable with the most data)
+1. Latency to land on the ground - OR - Latency to eat the food - OR - Latency to touch a threatening object that is next to food - OR - Closest approach distance (we will choose the variable with the most data)

 *P5: motor diversity*